 SMART Goal Setting Questions

-Use these questions to to help you with setting SMART goals for kids with your child.
-By asking them these different questions, you help them to narrow their focus and also create the steps they need to work towards their goals.
+Use these questions to help you with setting SMART goals for kids with your child.
+By asking them these different questions, you help them to narrow their focus and also create the action steps they need to work towards their goals.

 S – Is it specific?
 What do you want to happen?
 What would you like to accomplish?